Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_04_idct_optimization.md

 ### Initiation Interval versus Acceleration

-It is estimated in previous labs that kernel with II=4 may be able to run at maximum throughput but to show the effects of II on overall performance, you have to start with II=8 and then run with II=4 and finally with II=2.
+It is estimated in previous labs that kernel with II=4 may be able to run at maximum throughput but to show the effects of II on overall performance start with II=8 and then run with II=4 and finally with II=2.
 The results reported here and on the machine you are using may vary depending on the memory subsystem performance specially PCIe bandwidth available at run time to the application.

 #### Performance with II=8